-When I work with retailers, I often find a ton of money lost by them from poorly managing their inventory.
+We often find a ton of money lost by them from poorly managing their inventory.
 The best way to check is through a physical count.
 However, a physical count of the entire store is quite the arduous process.
 And it's why most retailers only do one per year at their fiscal year end.
 Other retailers will do two per year, but statistics show that the losses (shrinkage) tend to be about the same.
-Meaning that if you only did one inventory a year and had a $20,000 loss (shrink) and did two inventories a year, you still will probably end up around the same loss if you were not on top of your inventory management to begin with.
+Meaning that if you only did one inventory a year and had a $20,000 loss (shrink) and did two inventories a year, you still will probably end up around the same loss if you were not on top of your inventory management, to begin with.

 You might think it futile to do more than one physical count of your inventory per year, but that is not the point at all.
 Doing more than one count will improve accuracy and flush out bad inventory practices before they cost you too much — especially if the shrinkage is due to theft.
 The thief will steal the whole year versus just part of it before being caught.

 The issue is time and cost to do a complete physical inventory.
 So what can a retailer do?
 The answer is to do cycle counts.
 Cycle counts refer to the process of counting a portion of your inventory each month (cycle.)
 In shoe stores, in May we count all of the athletic shoes.
 We fix any errors in the POS which helps ensure we do not run out of stock on a product.
 In March we count all the sandals and so on.